Florida Special Needs Trust Lawyers serving Palm Beach, St. Lucie and Martin County

-If you have a disabled dependent like a child with special needs or a spouse in a nursing home, you of course want to provide for that person.
-But if you are thinking of leaving the person a lump sum, you should reconsider.
-Your "gift" could render your loved one ineligible for government benefits he'd otherwise be entitled to, like SSI or Medicaid.
+Of course you want to provide for your disabled loved one.
+The problem is, if you leave the person a lump sum, your "gift" could render your loved one ineligible for vital government benefits he'd otherwise be entitled to, such as SSI or Medicaid.

-You can fund a Special Needs Trust now, while you're alive, or you can earmark funds through your will or trust that will flow into the Special Needs Trust when you’re gone.
+You can fund a Special Needs Trust now, while you're alive, or you can earmark funds through your Will or Trust that will flow into the Special Needs Trust when you’re gone.
 Other family members can also contribute funds to the Special Needs Trust without fear of endangering the child's access to government benefits.

 The Special Needs Trust is a complex instrument and should be drafted only by a certified and experienced elder law/estate planning attorney.
-The Karp Law Firm can help.
+Contact The Karp Law Firm for assistance.